 We continuously measure and report our fuel and energy consumption while increasing the share of low-emission vehicles.
 In addition to electric vans, we have introduced HVO and gas-fuelled vehicles.

 Since October 2020, DPD uses electric vans everywhere in Estonia.
-By the end of 2025, we will increase the number of electric vans to 100, so that parcel delivery in ten Estonian cities will be done only by electric vans.
+By the end of 2026, we will increase the number of electric vans to 110.

 Together with our partners, we have invested around 4 million euros into clean transport and charging infrastructure.